microsoft-healthcare-madison/demo-auc-app/codelab.md

 ## CDS Hooks Discovery Endpoint
 Duration: 20

-There will be several important concepts of CDS Hooks that need to be understood to make this service work as intended.
-The most logical starting-place, though, is the [CDS Hooks discovery endpoint](https://github.com/cerner/cds-services-tutorial/wiki/Discovery-Endpoint).
+You must understand **several** CDS Hooks concepts to make this service work as intended; however, the most logical starting-place is the [CDS Hooks discovery endpoint](https://github.com/cerner/cds-services-tutorial/wiki/Discovery-Endpoint).

 ### Discovery
 To run a CDS Hooks service, that service must provide a discovery endpoint which describes all the CDS Hooks that your service is interested in.
-In this case, we want our service to be posted-to whenever the `order-select` hook in the EHR is activated.
-This will allow the service to process the current order selection and return the desired 'card' data (which is then displayed by the EHR to the provider).
+In this case, we want the EHR to post a message to our service whenever the `order-select` hook is activated.
+This will allow the service to process the *currently pending* order selection and return the desired 'card' data (which is then displayed by the EHR to the provider).

 #### Documentation
 You can read more details about the `order-select` hook here: <https://cds-hooks.org/hooks/order-select/>